 The paper is organized as follows.
-Section~\ref{sec:setting} details the model and the maximum likelihood estimator of the unknown weights distribution.
-Section~\ref{sec:CondDep} presents preliminary results underlying our analysis.
-A graphical model encoding conditional dependencies in the original graph is built.
-The round-robin algorithm, a widely spread method in sports tournaments that builds sparse graphs for which our graphical model is stationary, is also presented.
-Our main results are finally given in Section~\ref{sec:main}.
-Convergence of the likelihood is established when the number $N$ of nodes grows to $+\infty$ and risk bounds for the MLE are provided.
-Section~\ref{sec:round:robin} to \ref{sec:MainProofs} are devoted to the proofs of these results.
-Section~\ref{sec:round:robin} proves the fundamental properties of the graphical model associated with round-robin graphs.
-Section~\ref{sec:ProbTools} proves the probabilistic tools required to establish the main results.
-These tools might be of independent interest, they are presented as independent results and hold for stationary processes with conditional dependencies encoded in the graphical model.
-Proofs of the main results are finally gathered in Section~\ref{sec:MainProofs}.
+Section~\ref{sec:setting} details the model, the maximum likelihood estimator of the strengths distribution and the round-robin algorithm.
+Section~\ref{sec:CondDep} presents preliminary results.
+The graphical model encoding conditional dependencies in round-robin graphs with latent variables is displayed, and the Markov chain associated with this representation is shown to be well approximated by a geometrically ergodic Markov chain.
+The main results are gathered in Section~\ref{sec:main}: convergence of the likelihood is established when the number $N$ of nodes grows to $+\infty$ and risk bounds for the MLE are provided.
+Finally, Appendices~\ref{sec:round:robin} to \ref{sec:MainProofs} are devoted to the proofs of these results.